Where can you get the Lowest Interest Rates on Personal Loans in Ireland?

 The APR is the annual rate of interest you will be charged on a loan.
 It takes account of all the costs involved over the term of the loan, such as set-up charges and the interest rate.
 You can use the APR to compare different loans, as long as you compare them over the same term.

-Larger loans will usually have better (lower) interest rate than smaller ones.
+Larger loans will usually have better (lower) interest rates than smaller ones.

 If the interest rate on your loan is variable it could be increased or decreased before your loan is repaid.